 Understanding the Ideal Weight for a Tabby Cat

 On the other hand, overweight and obese cats are prone to a multitude of health problems.
 These include diabetes, heart disease, liver disease, arthritis, and respiratory disorders.
 Obesity puts additional strain on their joints, making movement and exercise more challenging.
 Furthermore, overweight cats may have a compromised immune system, leading to a higher risk of infections.

-See also Why Are Orange Tabby Cats Generally Friendlier?
+See also Why Tabby Cats Groom More Than Other Cats

+Understanding the Ideal Weight for a Tabby Cat